Anchors Aweigh in the Great Lakes State

 Boat Trip: 40 minutes | Departure City: New Buffalo

-Captain for a Day
+Captain for a Day (Boat Rentals)

 Want to take the wheel?
 Travel back in time with Retro Boat Rentals in Saugatuck and cruise along the Kalamazoo River.
 They offer vintage-style boats for rent with fun chrome details, retro colors, and quiet, electric motors.